tmwnwes/333Arcade/README.md

 Attack:

-Select one of your hands, then select one of your opponent’s hands

-The opponent adds your finger count to the selected hand
+Select one of your hands, then select one of your opponent’s hands.
+The opponent adds your finger count to the selected hand.
 If a hand reaches 5 or more fingers, it becomes dead (0)

 Split:

-Redistribute fingers between your own hands

-The total number of fingers must be even

-Both hands end with the same number
+Redistribute fingers between your own hands.
+The total number of fingers must be even and then both hands should end with the same number.
 Dead hands cannot be used in a split

 Lastly you can Pass Or Skip your turn

-Winning the Game:

-A player wins when both of the opponent’s hands are dead
+Winning the Game: A player wins when both of the opponent’s hands are dead.
 The game displays the winner and disables further moves

 Click New Game to reset and play again